-According to the Centers for Disease Control and Prevention, about a third of U.S. adults have high blood pressure (or hypertension), a serious condition which is associated with some 1000 deaths per day in the USA.
+According to the Centers for Disease Control and Prevention, nearly half of U.S. adults have high blood pressure (or hypertension), a serious condition which is associated with some 1000 deaths per day in the USA.

 Regardless of the fact that high blood pressure is, in most cases, manageable via medication and lifestyle changes, about half of the US population who have high blood pressure do not have it under control.

 If you suffer from high blood pressure, you may be facing a high risk of heart attacks, strokes, kidney disease, and other life-threatening health problems.
 But the good news is that, whether you are on medication or not, simply adding a natural supplement to your daily routine can help you keep your hypertension under control.

 Arteries are naturally flexible and smooth, which allows blood to easily move throughout the body.
 High blood pressure creates extra force against the artery walls, which damages the lining of the arteries.
 As they become narrower and harder, this restricts blood flow, and when blood flow is lowered, the heart has to work harder to pump it through the body, which only makes the problem worse.

 Healthy blood pressure is any reading under 120/80 mm Hg, where the top number represents the blood pressure level when heart beats and the lower number represents the blood pressure level in between beats.
 Anything over 120/80 is considered high, and you are considered to be at a very high risk if your reading is over 140/90.

 (Note: The range that is considered healthy can vary slightly depending on whether you have certain conditions such as diabetes.)

 There are many factors that can cause high blood pressure and often it is a complex mix of factors that can put you in a higher risk category.